ropensci/phylotaR/README.md

 ![phylotaR pipeline](other/stages.png)

-For more information on the pipeline and how it works see the publication, (phylotaR: An Automated Pipeline for Retrieving Orthologous DNA Sequences from GenBank in R)[https://doi.org/10.3390/life8020020].
+For more information on the pipeline and how it works see the publication, [phylotaR: An Automated Pipeline for Retrieving Orthologous DNA Sequences from GenBank in R](https://doi.org/10.3390/life8020020).

 ## Running